augcog/ISAACS_Interface/README.md

 <br> `$` `roslaunch rosbridge_server rosbridge_websocket.launch`
 10. Connect the Oculus headset with the VR-Ready laptop.
 If you have not done so already, follow through the [Oculus Rift setup](https://www.oculus.com/setup/).
 11. Connect the Manifold to a computer with the DJI Assistant 2 for Matrice using a USB 3.0 to USB 3.0 cable, and launch the Flight Simulator.
 12. Launch our application via Unity.
-Find the script named `ROSDroneConnection.cs` _**NOTE: deprecated, use the GUI instead.**_ and replace the IP address of the server with the actual IP address of the Manifold.
+Find the script named `ROSDroneConnection.cs` _**NOTE: deprecated, use the Unity GUI instead.**_ and replace the IP address of the server with the actual IP address of the Manifold.
 To find the IP address of the Manifold, use the following command:
 <br> `$` `hostname -I`
 13. Save and close the script, and launch our application by clicking on the play (small triangle) button inside Unity.
 If all went well, you should see printed information that a client connected to the Rosbridge Server, inside the terminal from which the Rosbridge server was launched.
 14. Congratulations, you are ready to fly your UAV in VR!